MPAS-Dev/compass/docs/developers_guide/organization.rst

 These can be used to make further alterations to the config options or to add symlinks files in the test case's work directory.

-Finally, one attribute is available only when the ``run()`` method gets called by the framework:
+Finally, one attribute is available only when the :py:func:`compass.run.serial.run_tests()` function gets called by the
+framework:

 ``self.logger``
     A logger for output from the test case.
-This gets passed on to other methods and functions that use the logger to write their output to the log file.
+This gets accessed by other methods and functions that use the logger to write their output to the log file.